klmazur22/orderRecordPage/README.md

 Near the Order products, click on "Add Products".

-Choose a Pricebook, then click "Cancel".
+Choose any Product -> Next -> Quantity = 1 -> Save.
+In this way Pricebook is assigned.
+Then you will be able to remove an item added to the order.

 Refresh the page.

-Now you are ready to test!
+From this moment, components are ready to be tested!